 To me, being a Board Member of ESNT means working with like-minded people to spread the Narrative Tradition.
 In that context, I believe we have the capacity to change the world.

 Donna is committed to seeking opportunities to serve in capacities that both nurture and develop self and others, while remaining devoted to personal growth in service of the evolving global consciousness.
-She has been very involved with the Enneagram in the Narrative Tradition for 20 years and is a professional member of the Arizona Enneagram Association.
+She has been very involved with the Enneagram in the Narrative Tradition for more than 20 years and is a professional member of the Arizona Enneagram Association.

 I came to the ESNT Board with a background in arts management and skills in visioning, leadership, fund raising and policy development.
 I retired from my position as Arts and Cultural Director for the City of Mesa, AZ in 2007, after overseeing the building and programming of Mesa Arts Center theaters, galleries and classrooms.